When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 To match spam tags, NeoMutt needs the corresponding header information which is always the case for local and POP folders but not for IMAP in the default configuration.
 Depending on the spam header to be analyzed, $imap_headers may need to be adjusted.

 If you're using multiple spam filters, a message can have more than one spam-related header.
-You can define spam patterns for each filter you use.
-If a message matches two or more of these patterns, and the $spam_separator variable is set to a string, then the message's spam tag will consist of all the format strings joined together, with the value of $spam_separator separating them.
+You can define spam rules for each filter you use.
+If a message matches two or more of these regular expressions, and the $spam_separator variable is set to a string, then the message's spam tag will consist of all the format strings joined together, with the value of $spam_separator separating them.

 spam "X-DCC-.*-Metrics:.*(....)=many" "90+/DCC-%1" spam "X-Spam-Status: Yes" "90+/SA" spam "X-PerlMX-Spam: .*Probability=([0-9]+)%" "%1/PM" set spam_separator=", "